-The committee must meet at least once a month, and its quorum shall be met with the majority of its members present, provided that the chair or his deputy is one of them.

-The committee rapporteur must record its decisions and recommendations in a special record signed by the committee chair and rapporteur, and the record must be easily accessible.
+The committee must meet at least once a month, and its quorum shall be met with most of its members present, provided that the chair or his deputy is one of them.
+The committee decisions and recommendations must be recorded in a special record that is easily accessible.
 Legal reference: Bylaws on Forming OSH Committees and Supervisors No. 7 of 1998 and Article 8 of the Decision on OSH Supervisor Training Levels and Entities for Establishments of 2010.